EmbeddedMan/history/readme.txt

 the command-line.

 The skeleton code provides a rudimentary command-line interface for the MCU.
-For the MCF52221, this is provided by a USB device driver and an upper level FTDI device class driver that connects to a USB Virtual COM Port on the host PC.
+For the MCF52221, MCF51JM128, and PIC32MX4, this is provided by a USB device driver and an upper level FTDI device class driver that connects to a USB Virtual COM Port on the host PC.
 For the MCF52233, this is provided by the Niche Lite TCP/IP stack that accepts a raw connection from a socket on the host PC on port 1234.

 The skeleton code also provides the following features, identical to those found in StickOS BASIC, allowing easy porting of BASIC programs to C: